 Let me make this clear with an example.
-If the lease is 24 months and If one of the roommates decides to end the lease and the other stays, the deposits can’t be returned to the roommate who is leaving the property.
+If the lease is 24 months and one of the roommates decides to end the lease and the other stays, the deposits can’t be returned to the roommate who is leaving the property.
 That means the security deposit can be back once the rental property is completely vacant.
 It is up to tenants to come up with the solution and not to create any issues.
 Landlords aren’t involved in this.

-Let’s assume, 3 roommates paid security deposits of $300, each one contributing $100.
+Let’s assume, that 3 roommates paid security deposits of $300, each one contributing $100.
 When the rental home is vacated and the damage is evaluated, you discover that there is $100 worth of damage, and you can only return $200.
 You need to make sure the tenants know it will be returned in one check.
 It is up to renters to decide how to divide it amongst themselves.

-Make Clear That Actions of one Tenant can Affect Other
+Make Clear That Actions of one Tenant Can Affect Other

 That means the action of one tenant can bring difficult situations to all the roommates.
-So, As a landlord, before you face with a group of unfriendly roommates;
+So, As a landlord, before you face a group of unfriendly roommates;